 - I have these other health conditions.
 How can I best manage these conditions together?

 - Should I see a specialist?

 - Are there brochures or other printed material I can have?
-What websites do you recommend?
+What websites do you suggest?

 What to expect from your doctor

-Your doctor is likely to ask you questions, such as:
+Your care provider is likely to ask you questions, such as:

-- How severe are your symptoms?
+- How bad are your symptoms?

-- What, if anything, appears to worsen your symptoms?
+- What, if anything, appears to make your symptoms worse?